+Community Relations Plan (CRP) The plan for community relations activities that will be used to meet stated objectives at an installation.
+A CRP must be developed and implemented for all removal actions and remedial actions at Installation Restoration program sites, except emergency responses.
 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) A federal statute that establishes a comprehensive framework for identifying, investigating, and cleaning up past releases of hazardous substances to the environment.
 It provides the statutory authority for cleanup of hazardous substances that could endanger public health, public welfare, or the environment.
-Corrective Action Plan A plan that describes and explains the remedial measures to be taken at a leaking underground storage tanks (UST) site.
+Corrective Action Plan .
+A plan that describes and explains the remedial measures to be taken at a leaking UST site.
 Corrective Measures Implementation The RCRA corrective action phase in which the selected cleanup technology is constructed, installed, implemented, and/or operated until confirmatory sampling and analysis indicate that cleanup levels have been reached.
 Similar to a CERCLA remedial action.
 Corrective Measures Study A RCRA corrective action phase in which alternative cleanup technologies are evaluated in relation to specific site characteristics, such as contaminants, soil conditions, and hydrogeologic conditions.
 Similar to a CERCLA remedial investigation.
-Defense Site Environmental Restoration Tracking System A database system used by the Army to track environmental restoration activities at active, closing, and realigning installations.
+Defense Planning Guidance (DPG) The DPG establishes goals and milestones for the Defense Environmental Restoration Program.
+The goals include protecting human health and the environment and making BRAC property environmentally suitable for transfer and reuse.
+Measures of Merit are performance metrics established to gauge progress toward these goals.
+Defense Site Environmental Restoration Tracking System A database system used to track environmental restoration activities at active, closing, and realigning installations.
 The system collects and maintains site-related information about environmental restoration and provides reports that detail information at the DoD Component level.
 Decision Document The Department of Defense has adopted the term Decision Document for the documentation of removal or interim remedial action (IRA) and remedial action (RA) decisions at non-National Priorities List (NPL) installations, and sites at NPL installations at which removal or IRA decisions have been made.
 The decision document shall address the following: Purpose, Site Risk, Remedial Alternatives, Public/Community Involvement, Declaration, and Approval and Signature.
 A Decision Document for sites not covered by an interagency agreement or federal facility agreement is still required to follow a CERCLA response.
 All Decision Documents will be maintained in the installation Administrative Record and the installation's permanent environmental restoration files.
 Environmental Baseline Survey (EBS) Survey identifying real and excess property that can be considered uncontaminated as defined by CERFA.
 In addition to documenting uncontaminated property, the EBS numerically describes the environmental condition of the remaining property according to its status in the restoration process.
 The EBS is based on CERFA requirements, and is used to identify property available for transfer to the community.
-Explosive Compound A substance that is composed of one or more chemical in definitely proportion and weight that undergoes a rapid chemical changed on being heated or struck.
-As used in the phrase "explosive compounds released to soil, surface water, sediments, or groundwater as a result of ammunition or explosives production or manufacturing at ammunition plants," explosives compounds such as the trinitrotoluene found in "red water" or "pink water" from TNT manufacturing.
+Explosive Compound As used in the phrase "explosive compounds released to soil, surface water, sediments, or groundwater as a result of ammunition or explosives production or manufacturing at ammunition plants," explosives compounds such as the trinitrotoluene found in "red water" or "pink water" from TNT manufacturing.